 25 years of SALA - Podcast Episode

 To celebrate 25 years of SALA, we are putting together a special podcast episode and would love hear how people have connected with the Festival over the years.
 If you’d be willing to share a memory or what you find meaningful about the Festival, please keep reading!

-Perhaps you discovered a love of visual art through a SALA artist, or a SALA exhibition challenged your understanding of how art ‘should’ be presented.
+Perhaps you discovered an artist whose work resonates with you, or a SALA exhibition challenged your understanding of how art should be presented.
 Maybe you’re an established artist whose first exhibition was in SALA Festival and helped you to reach a new audience.
 Perhaps you’re an artist whose practice was bolstered by a SALA residency or winning a SALA Award.
 Maybe you’re an artist who works not to a calendar year, but a Festival year.

 Whether it’s funny, poignant, subtle, or outrageous; we’d love to hear your stories!

 Think of a memory, experience, or anecdote connected to the SALA Festival, or your favourite thing about it.

 Ensure that you have permission to share anything that might be personal and involve other people.

 1. Grab your phone and find the voice memos app

 2. Open the app.
 It should look like this: